-We all know disk based temporary tables are bad and you should try to have implicit temporary tables created in memory where possible, do to it you should increase tmp_table_size to appropriate value and avoid using blob/text columns which force table creation on the disk because MEMORY storage engine does not support them Right ?
+We all know disk based temporary tables are bad and you should try to have implicit temporary tables created in memory where possible, do to the fact that you should increase tmp_table_size to appropriate value and avoid using blob/text columns which force table creation on the disk because MEMORY storage engine does not support them.

 To make things more confusing this is not what you would read in MySQL manual as far as I understand it:

 MEMORY table contents are stored in memory, which is a property that MEMORY tables share with internal tables that the server creates on the fly while processing queries.
 However, the two types of tables differ in that MEMORY tables are not subject to storage conversion, whereas internal tables are:

 * If an internal table becomes too large, the server automatically converts it to an on-disk table.
 The size limit is determined by the value of the tmp_table_size system variable.

 * MEMORY tables are never converted to disk tables.
 To ensure that you don’t accidentally do anything foolish, you can set the max_heap_table_size system variable to impose a maximum size on MEMORY tables.
 For individual tables, you can also specify a MAX_ROWS table option in the CREATE TABLE statement.

 For me, this description looks as there are two types of in-memory tables where internal ones are controlled by tmp_table_size and explicit ones use max_heap_table_size value.

 Interesting enough there is 2.5 years old bug on this matter which just recently started to get attention.
 I understand it could be complex to fix but why real behavior was not documented in the manual at least?

 But what surprises me the most is how this issue was fixed (patch pending):